Continuing education (CE) requirements

 - You took them from an approved provider.
 "Approved" means a provider has been granted authority by our office to offer insurance courses with CE credit.

-- You are not repeating a course you completed in the preceding three-year period.
+- You are not repeating a course you completed in your current renewal cycle.
 (Many courses have similar titles, so make sure you're not repeating the same course number.)

 - You completed your courses during your current renewal cycle (between your last expiration date and current expiration date).